Back from extinction, now on the brink. The fight to save Victoria’s most imperilled reptile

 Although some of the animals were taken to establish a captive breeding population at Melbourne Zoo, the single confirmed wild location remains incredibly important to the species' long-term survival and can teach us a lot about the conditions that the species needs to persist.

-Peter Robertson, a reptile ecologist and member of the Victorian Grassland Earless Dragon Recovery Team, introduces us to this small but remarkable reptile and outlines the steps to securing the last known wild population.
+Peter Robertson, a reptile ecologist and member of the Victorian Grassland Earless Dragon Recovery Team, introduces us to this small but remarkable reptile and what's needed to secure its last known wild population.

 “This little dragon is perhaps the last remnant of a population that was distributed over the volcanic plains between Melbourne and Geelong,” said Peter Robertson.